carlosolarte/RESPEG/README.md

 ```
 ### peg-narrowing.maude

-Section 5 of our paper describes a rewrite theory that can be used for symbolic
+In the appendix of the paper we describe a preliminary attempt of using
+symbolic techniques to implement a derivative parser for PEGs.
+Such analyses
-analyses on PEGs.
-Such theory is implemented in the file `peg-narrowing.maude`.
+are implemented in the file `peg-narrowing.maude`.
-The PC-chairs suggested to remove this section in the Camera Ready version and
-we shall not discuss this file here.

 ### io-ext.maude